mberry/Streamlined-NTRU-Prime/src/readme.md

 ## Testing
 ---
-To reduce compile time/size tests and benches are an optional feature.
+To reduce compile time and size, testing is an optional feature.
 ```shell
 # Testing
 cargo test --features testing